-Who Is Stormy Daniels' Lawyer Michael Avenatti — And Who Is Helping Him?
+Who Is Stormy Daniels Lawyer Michael Avenatti — And Who Is Helping Him?

 Trump denies there was a sexual relationship but he has acknowledged making the $130,000 payment via Cohen.

-Then, as Avenatti and Daniels' lawsuit worked its way forward, the FBI raided Cohen's hotel room, office and home in New York City.
+Then, as Avenatti and Daniels's lawsuit worked its way forward, the FBI raided Cohen's hotel room, office and home in New York City.
 Prosecutors revealed they'd been conducting a criminal investigation for months into his business dealings.

 That gave Avenatti not only his own lawsuit but a separate federal case as avenues by which he could go after Cohen and Trump.
 Outside the courthouse in New York on Wednesday, Avenatti said he's just getting started.